CTF-handbooks/map-tester-handbook/HANDBOOK.md

 - It has red build-time barriers separating teams that disappear when build time is over.
 Check if all of these are correctly placed.
 Make sure no areas that need it are missing.
 - Treasure chests are functional.
 - Flags can be captured without any bugs.
 - All the team zones are to the extent of where they should be and work as intended.
-YYou can test if they function correctly by ensuring you do not get teleported back to the base during build-time while at the edges of the map's walls and the build-time barriers.
+You can test if they function correctly by ensuring you do not get teleported back to the base during build-time while at the edges of the map's walls and the build-time barriers.
 It is also important to ensure you get teleported back to base if you cross the barriers (for example, by digging under the build-time barrier).
 You should also make sure that you do not get teleported back to base during build-time if you dig straight down to the bottom layer or build up to the roof.
 - The map is without any holes leading to the void, "misplaced" blocks/accidental inconsistencies, does not contain unsupported blocks, and so on.

 #### *Mechanics*